 As newcomers in India, my wife purchased Indian traditional, unstitched attire.
 We went looking for a tailor and found one unisex male tailor in our neighbourhoods in Jalandhar.
 The tailor's shop is attached to his house; one can see the inner part of the house from the shop.

-The tailor wanted to take the measurements of my wife, but I said no. That could either be taken by me or his wife who we saw peeping to see the "foreigners" her husband was speaking English with.
+The tailor wanted to take the measurements of my wife, but I said no. That could either be taken by his wife who we saw peeping to see the "foreigners" her husband was speaking English with or me.

-Surprised, socked and saddened, he called the wife.
+Surprised, shocked and saddened, he called the wife.
 She came holding a baby, while he's still on the sewing machine.
 I thus attempted to collect the baby while he, in a husky voice, asked me to stop.
 Astonished, I halted.
-He stood up, came out, collected the baby and handed it to me.
-In a rather friendly manner, he said that he wouldn't allow me have a slightest body (i.e. hands) contact with his wife either.
+He stood up, came out, received the baby and handed it to me.
+In a somewhat friendly manner, he said that he wouldn't allow me to have the slightest body (i.e. hands) contact with his wife either.

 Jealousy in other places, or better, endeavours in life is strongly discouraged in Islam.
 It mounts to “hassada”, unbound/undue envy.
 This consumes one's good deeds as does fire to thatch.